|

 The Jubilee Rose Garden |

-On guided tours, visitors can wander through the Jubilee Rose Garden and the Terracotta Garden to the rare Victorian Circular Orchard and Woodland Walk. |
+Visitors can wander through the Jubilee Rose Garden and the Terracotta Garden to the newly-established English Poetry Garden with unusual curved pergola and circular broadwalk, then along the Woodland Walk to the wild garden |

 |